FalkRaft/C_Libraries/README.md

    - Surface area of a Cylinder (areacylin(long double radius, long double height))
    - Pythagoras' Theorem for the longest sections of a rectangle (pytheo(long double x, long double y))

 NOTE: This is still currently under development.
+If you want to download the compiled version of the header files, then it will only work for MacOS.